bitmark-inc/docs/bitmark-references/bitmark-node-software/mining.md

 ## Communication

-After `bitmarkd` verifies transaction, it sends out hashing job to `recorderd`.
-Each `bitmarkd` posses a job queue to keep record of what job has been sent to `recorderd`.
-If `recorderd` finds possible hash that might fits difficulty, it sends result back to `bitmarkd`, and `bitmarkd` returns verify result back to `recorderd`.
+`bitmarkd` sends hashing job to `recorderd`.
+Each `bitmarkd` posses a job queue to keep records of what job has been sent to `recorderd`.
+If `recorderd` finds possible hash that might fits difficulty, it sends result back to `bitmarkd`, and `bitmarkd` returns verified result back to `recorderd`.

-The reply format from `recorderd` as follows:
+The message format from `recorderd` to `bitmarkd` as follows:

 1. request